17 Aug Hot, Raw, Maple Cacao

 - 1⁄8 tsp. organic, powdered maca (optional.
 If I use it, I like Navitas brand here too)

-- 1⁄4 tsp. organic, powdered lucuma powder (again, optional and, again, I like Navitas brand)
+- 1⁄4 tsp. organic, powdered lucuma powder (again, optional and, again, I like Navitas brand.
+Lucuma gives a bit of a caramel taste)

 - 1-2 Tablespoon (TB) pure maple syrup, to taste